ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 The `@java:Method` annotation instructs the jBallerina compiler to link to the `doSomethingInJava` static method in the `a.b.c.Foo` Java class.
 There are a set of annotations and other utilities available in the `ballerina/jballerina.java` module to make Java interoperability work that is covered in this guide.

 ## The Handle Type
-The handle type describes a reference to an externally-managed storage.
+The handle type describes a reference to externally-managed storage.
 These values can only be created by a Ballerina function with an external function body.
 Within the context of jBallerina, a `handle` type variable can refer to any Java reference type value: a Java object, an array, or the null value.

 Consider the `randomUUID` method in the Java UUID class, which gives you a UUID object.
 This is the Java method signature.